Verse

 Jacob's own parents displayed blatant favoritism (Genesis 25:27–28).
 Clearly not learning from that example, Jacob gives Joseph an extravagant gift.
 The Hebrew term describing this is usually translated as a "multicolored robe" or a "coat of many colors."
 The original language seems to be a figure of speech: the garment was probably long-sleeved and finely woven with gold or other colors.
 Normal tunics of that era would have been plain and sleeveless.
 Joseph's may also have had ornate trim or other designs.
 In that context, such an item was not something worn for manual labor.
 It may suggest Jacob thought of Joseph as his primary heir.

 The brothers' response to this outrageous partiality is not surprising.
 They hate Joseph so much they can't even speak to him in civil terms (Genesis 37:4).
 Whether Jacob notices this, or cares, is never explained.
-When Jacob's naivety leads him to describe dreams that further elevate him (Genesis 37:5, 9), bitterness will become bloodthirst (Genesis 37:18, 28).
+When Joseph's naivety leads him to describe dreams that further elevate him (Genesis 37:5, 9), bitterness will become bloodthirst (Genesis 37:18, 28).

 Expand